fmipp/py-fmipp/README.txt

 Dependencies
 ===============

+Compile and copy all required libraries and Python wrappers from FMI++ library.

 In order to provide a reliable, stable and portable solution, the FMI++ Library relies on other state-of-the-art tools where necessary.
 Especially, it depends upon

 - the `Boost library <http://www.boost.org/>`_ (especially the `ODEINT library <http://www.odeint.com/>`_) and